matthewcorven/DaySpaPet/README.md

 ## Developer Quick Start

-1. Set environment variable in your VS/VSCode launch profiles, powershell/bash/zsh user profile, user scope, or system scope:
+1. Set environment variables in your VS/VSCode launch profiles, powershell/bash/zsh user profile, user scope, or system scope:
 	- `NETCORE_ENVIRONMENT=Development`
+	- `ASPNETCORE_ENVIRONMENT=Development`

 	> Failure to do so will result in the app running in Production mode, which will not display detailed error messages.

-1. Close and re-open your terminal or VS/VSCode to ensure the environment variable is set.
+1. Close and re-open your terminals and IDEs ensure its process has the most current environment variables values.

 	> Failure to do so will result in the app running in Production mode, which will not display detailed error messages.